maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 \end{align}
 $$

-If Oscar knows how solve the DLP he can break the Massey-Omura cryptosystem.
+If Oscar knows how to solve the DLP he can break the Massey-Omura cryptosystem.
-It is _assumed_ that Oscar can not break the cryptosystem without solving the DLP.
+It is _assumed_ that Oscar cannot break the cryptosystem without solving the DLP.

 ```haskell
 {- The extended euclidean algorithm: